All-in-one Graph-based Indexing for Hybrid Search on GPUs: Hybrid Index Structure

 While previous sections integrated dense vector, sparse vector, and full-text search through semantic edges in our hybrid index, semantic-based graph search still faces two fundamental challenges: (1) \textit{Semantic search retrieves semantically similar but logically unrelated documents}.
 For example, for a query "\textit{Where was John's mother born?}", two documents containing "\textit{John's father was born in the US}" and "\textit{Linda's mother was born in the US}" can be retrieved, as they exhibit high semantic similarity due to the similar keywords "John", "mother", or "born" despite describing logically distinct relationships.
 (2) \textit{Semantic search struggles with complex queries involving multiple entities or multi-hop reasoning}.
 The query "\textit{Who is younger, Linda or John?}" contains multiple entities, often causing graph traversal to settle in local optima and retrieve documents about only one entity.
 Similarly, for the multi-hop query "\textit{Where was Linda's mother born?}", if information about Linda and her mother is distributed across different documents, semantic search only returns documents about Linda, missing crucial contextual information.
 To address these limitations, \textsf{Allan-Poe} augments semantic search with logical edges utilizing knowledge graphs.

 Knowledge graphs can be constructed from the corpus using deep language models such as BERT~\cite{devlin2019bert} or LLMs~\cite{fu2026llm}.
-For each node in our hybrid index, we store associated entities alongside the fused vector and maintain an entity-to-node mapping.
+For each node in the hybrid index, we store associated entities alongside the vector and maintain an entity-to-node mapping.
 We then extract inter-entity relations from the knowledge graph and represent them as logical edges.
 Formally, let $V(X)$ denote the entity set of node $X$, and $G(V,R)$ represent the knowledge graph with entities $V$ and relations $R$.
 The logical edges for node $X$ comprise triplets $\{(s, r, t) \mid s \in V(X), r \in R, t \in V \setminus V(X)\}$, where $s$ and $t$ are entities connected by relation $r$.
 Thus, any two entities from different nodes that are related in the knowledge graph establish a logical edge between their corresponding document nodes.
 During search, we dynamically leverage logical edges through a fine-grained entity-document unified strategy that enhances query capability while preserving efficiency (detailed in Section~\ref{subsec:search}).
 Notably, logical edge augmentation is optional, representing a trade-off between potential accuracy improvements and the substantial computational cost of knowledge graph construction~\cite{yang2025graphusion}.
+Therefore, selectively applying logical edges to small-scale, high-value data shards serves as a strategic approach to enhance query performance.